Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

-Previewing our empirical analysis of \citet{Keane.1997}, our $\M$ is a dynamic model of human capital accumulation, which we estimate on observed schooling and labor market decisions using simulated maximum likelihood estimation.
-The policy $g$ is the implementation of a college tuition subsidy, and the quantity of interest is the level of completed schooling in the population.
-Examples for $\btheta$ that drive the economics of the model are time preferences of individuals, the return to schooling, and the transferability of work experience across occupations.\\

-Estimation of a baseline model -- describing the status-quo -- on observed data allows researchers to learn about the true parameters.
-Frequentist estimation procedures such as maximum likelihood estimation or the method of simulated moments produce a point estimate $\hat{\btheta}$.
+Estimation of a baseline model $\M(\btheta)$ describing the status-quo on observed data allows researchers to learn about the true parameters.
+Frequentist estimation procedures such as maximum likelihood estimation and the method of simulated moments produce a point estimate $\hat{\btheta}$.
 However, uncertainty about the true parameters remains.\\

+Previewing our empirical analysis of \citet{Keane.1997}, our $\M$ is provided by a dynamic model of human capital accumulation, which we estimate on observed schooling and labor market decisions using simulated maximum likelihood estimation.
+The policy $g$ is the implementation of a college tuition subsidy, and the counterfactual is the level of completed schooling in the population.
+Example parameters that drive the economics of the model are time preferences of individuals, the return to schooling, and the transferability of work experience across occupations.\\

-We use a simplified example throughout this section to highlight our key points.
-We consider two models $ (\M_1, \M_2)$ that map $\theta$ to the quantity of interest $y_g$ under different policies $g \in\{1, 2\}$.
-In both cases, there is a single parameter whose point estimate $\hat{\theta}$ is determined by estimating a baseline model on an observed dataset.
-We assume that the sampling distribution of the point estimate is a normal distribution with a mean of three and a standard deviation of three-fourth, i.e., $\hat{\theta} \sim \N(3, (3/4)^2)$.
-We denote its probability density function by $f_{\hat{\theta}}$.\\
+The following illustrative example highlights our key points.
+We consider two policies $g \in\{1, 2\}$ that result in two different mappings $ (\M_1, \M_2)$ of the same scalar $\theta$ to a counterfactual $y_g$.
+Higher values of $y_g$ are more desirable for a policy-maker.
+The point estimate $\hat{\theta}$ is determined by estimating a baseline model on an observed dataset.
+We denote the probability density function of its sampling distribution by $f_{\hat{\theta}}$.\\